mikedef/CarND-Unscented-Kalman-Filter/README.md

 The UKF can handle both Radar and Lidar measurements.

 ## What's the difference between the combined radar/lidar UKF versus pure radar UKF or a pure lidar UKF?
 Below I compare the accuracy of running an UKF with both radar and lidar measurements, versus having just radar measurements, or just lidar measurements.
 It is clear below that the more data (radar and lidar) will provide a more accurate state estimation.
+It is also clear that the UKF provides a more accurete state prediction when compared to the EKF.

 ![alt text](UKF-lidar-radar.png)
 UKF with Radar and Lidar Measurements